znstrider/plottable/README.md

 #### Plotting onto TableCells:

-By providing a plot_fn to a ColumnDefinition, you can have mpltable create an overlay axes that is plotted onto for each of the Columns cells.
+By providing a plot_fn to a ColumnDefinition, you can have plottable create an overlay axes that is plotted onto for each of the Columns cells.
 The cells value is passed to the plot function.

 ```python
 tab = Table(d, column_definitions=[ColumnDefinition(name="A", plot_fn=plot_fn)])
 ```

-Commonly used example plots are provided in mpltable.plots.
-You can have a look at them in the [notebook here](https://github.com/znstrider/mpltable/blob/master/docs/notebooks/plots.ipynb).
+Commonly used example plots are provided in plottable.plots.
+You can have a look at them in the [notebook here](https://github.com/znstrider/plottable/blob/master/docs/notebooks/plots.ipynb).

 You can also easily create your own functions.
 Just make sure to have ax as first and val (the cells value) as second arguments.